API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 - validating resources modified by the API call.

 API testing isn’t very different from any other testing.
 But, it requires specific tools, dedicated to automating it.
-They vary depending on the programming language they’re based on.
+Among other things, those instruments vary in the programming language they’re based on.

 Postman is currently one of the most popular tools used in API testing.
 Started as a browser extension for API validation, today with integrated test automation features, Postman is much more than just an HTTP client.